Healthy Coconut Energy Balls (Easy No-Bake Snack)

 Instructions

 • Using a cookie scoop, place about 2 tablespoons of dough into your hand and roll it into a firm ball.
+Note, if the dough is sticking to your hands, wet your hands before touching it.

-• Place the balls into the fridge.
-Enjoy!
+• Place the balls in a lined, air-tight container and store in the fridge.

 Notes